 4. COMMUNICATION: The Chair should foster effective intra- and inter-departmental communications among students, faculty and administrators, making clear to these constituencies the nature of all departmental policies and procedures.
 Department meetings should be held regularly, and department members should be informed of discussions at academic staff meetings.
-The Chair is responsible for keeping the catalogue description of the department current and accurate, and is responsible for the biennial departmental report to the DOF/VPAA.
+The Chair is responsible for keeping the catalogue description of the department current and accurate, and is responsible for the triennial departmental report to the DOF/VPAA.

-5. SUPPORT: The Chair shall seek to provide faculty members with adequate office space and working facilities and, in consultation with the DOF/VPAA, shall make necessary budgetary provisions for teaching aids such as films, records, slides, videotapes, software, etc., for duplicating equipment, for field trips, and for proper administrative support and student assistance.
+5. SUPPORT: The Chair shall seek to provide faculty members with adequate office space and working facilities and, in consultation with the DOF/VPAA, shall make necessary budgetary provisions for necessary pedagogical tools, duplicating equipment, field trips, and proper administrative support and student assistance.

-VII.
+VIII.
 Appointment, Review, and Evaluation of Directors

 A. Criteria for Appointment.

-The appointee:
+The Appointee:

-- Shall normally hold the rank of Associate, or Full Professor in a department. - Should have extensive and successful teaching experience. - Should have qualities of personal and professional leadership and should demonstrate evidence of administrative skill.
+- Shall normally hold the rank of Associate, or Full Professor in a department. - Should have extensive and successful teaching experience. - Should have qualities of personal and professional leadership and should demonstrate evidence of administrativeskill.